An essay on how to treat customers and employees like owners and reap the benefits.

 In any meeting, a negotiator can adopt a variety of strategies.
 Typically, they horde information, pick apart their opponent’s every move in hope of understanding hidden meaning, and ultimately attempt to gain the upper hand through manipulation.
 Sometimes you outsmart your opponent and win.
 Many times, you are so busy protecting yourself that a deal never happens.

-There is a less common negotiation strategy that relies on going completely naked.
+There is a less common negotiation strategy known as the Open Kimono.
 Instead of hoarding information, you give it freely.
 You openly explain both your needs and what you have to offer.
 If the other person reciprocates with open arms, you can work together to capture amazing opportunities.

-It occurs to me that many private companies play the game of business as a negotiation situation where their customers and employees are opponents that must be outsmarted.
+It occurs to me that many private companies play the game of business as a negotiation situation where the market is an opponent that must be outsmarted.
 Many deals are left on the table.
-What would happen if they instead used the naked negotiation strategy?
+What would happen if they instead used the strategy of the Open Kimono?
 Imagine a company that says to their customers with conviction and honesty, “Here is what I have, and here is what I need.
 Let us work together to create mutual value.”

 The rules of an Open Kimono business

-The following are simple rules of thumb that guide the behavior of a Naked company.
+The following are simple rules of thumb that guide the behavior of an Open Kimono (OK) company.

-- Rule #1 – We are all in this together: By purchasing a company’s product, a customer becomes invested in company’s continued success.
+By purchasing a company’s product, a customer becomes invested in company’s continued success.
 By working at a company, an employee also becomes invested in company’s continued success.
-In all areas, both the customer and the employee contribute to the business and deserve to share in its success as owners.
+In all areas, both the customer and the employee are owners of the business.

-- Rule #2 – We share information freely: Where possible, aggregate information that is shared freely within a company should be shared freely with the customers of a company.
-More is gained from sharing than from hoarding.
-We seek to build trust, empower both customers and employees, and solve problems together with the best tools possible.
+Information that is shared freely within a company should be shared freely with the customers of a company.
+More is gained from sharing than from hoarding

-- All major financial data is posted in an easy-to-comprehend fashion on the company web site
+- All financial data is posted in an easy-to-comprehend fashion on the company web site

 - All major company metrics, goals and progress towards those goals are publicly posted and constantly updated.